1. 4 The elements of HTML

 The href content attribute, if specified, must contain a valid URL potentially surrounded by spaces.

-A base element, if it has an href attribute, must come before any other elements in the tree that have attributes defined as taking URLs, except the html element (its manifest attribute isn't affected by base elements).
+A base element, if it has an href attribute, must come before any other elements in the tree that have attributes defined as taking URLs.

 The target attribute, if specified, must contain a valid navigable target name or keyword, which specifies which navigable is to be used as the default when hyperlinks and forms in the Document cause navigation.